muahmad-hub/Alumni-Website/README.md

     - BERT is a transformer, which uses many self-attention heads aong with positional embeddings to get the context and semantic meaning of words in a sentence or phrase
     - I initially did think of using Bag of Words or Word2Vec; however, bag of words would be not be as accurate and Word2Vec has lower dimensions and hence can't understand words in context
     - Additionally, BERT also converts words into 768 dimensional vectors, which is very rich for the classification system to use
+    - I did try using TF-IDF, expecially for skill vectorization as they are usually smaller inputs.
+However, the performance of the system was not up to the standard when compared with BERT
 - SVM:
     - SVM (Support Vector Machine) is a supervised machine learning model that classifies data by drawing boundary lines
     - SVM works well with high dimensional data like from BERT vectors